PCI DSS 4.0: What You Need to Know and What You Need to Do

 The regulations about the scope of the testing have changed—to wit, both inside and outside networks, both trusted and untrusted, must be tested.
 In addition, pen testing must include external-facing and internal-facing web application components if they touch the CDE.
 Any security weaknesses must be corrected, and the new rules oblige companies to retest for the same vulnerabilities found in the initial pen tests.
 This guarantees that the risks have been addressed and the identified vulnerabilities are no longer a threat.

 In addition, companies also must retest in the event of any upgrades or changes to the infrastructure or applications.
-Conducting a penetration testing exercise after major system changes and updates is just good sense; nonetheless, performing penetration tests during the development phase can prevent future issues.
+Conducting a penetration testing exercise after major system changes and updates makes good sense; nonetheless, performing penetration tests during the development phase can prevent future issues.
 It’s now a requirement under the new mandates.

 PCI DSS requirement 11.4 states that organizations must define, document, and implement a penetration testing methodology that includes Industry-accepted penetration testing approaches.
 While the list below is not exhaustive, here are a handful of the requirements that rule 11.4 lays out.